-The proximate composition of the pork loin was evaluated based on moisture, crude protein, crude fat, and ash content according to the AOAC method [19].
-To determine Se concentration in the diets, liver, kidney, pork loin, and serum, the samples were digested in a digestion block (N-biotek, South Korea), acted with 2,3diaminonaphthalene solution, and analyzed with a fluorescence spectrometer (RF-6000, Shimadzu Co., Kyoto, Japan) using the fluorometric method [20], as reported in the AOAC (method 996.16) [19].
+The proximate composition of the pork loin was evaluated based on moisture, crude protein, crude fat, and ash contents according to the Association of Official Analytical Chemists (AOAC) method [19].
+To determine Se concentration in the diets, liver, kidney, pork loin, and serum, the samples were digested in a digestion block (N-biotek, South Korea), acted with 2,3-diaminonaphthalene solution, and analyzed with a fluorescence spectrometer (RF-6000, Shimadzu, Kyoto, Japan) using the fluorometric method [20], as reported in the AOAC (method 996.16) [19].